facebookresearch/hydra/website/docs/development/contributing.md

 * `nox -s "test_plugins-3.8(pip install -e)"` : Test plugins on Python 3.8 with `pip install -e` as installation method

 ## NEWS Entries
-The `NEWS.rst` file is managed using `towncrier` and all non trivial changes must be accompanied by a news entry.
+The [`NEWS.md`](https://github.com/facebookresearch/hydra/blob/master/NEWS.md) file is managed using `towncrier` and all non trivial changes must be accompanied by a news entry.

 To add an entry to the news file, first you need to have created an issue